Variable-Displacement Motor (TL)

 Details

-The maximum value of the volumetric efficiency.
-If the input signal exceeds this value, the volumetric efficiency is set to the maximum volumetric efficiency value.
+The maximum value of volumetric efficiency.
+If the input signal exceeds this value, the volumetric efficiency is set to the maximum value of the volumetric efficiency.

 Dependencies

-To use this parameter, set the parameters to Leakage and friction parameterization value Input signal - volumetric and mechanical efficiencies
+To use this parameter, set for the parameter Leakage and friction parameterization meaning Input signal - volumetric and mechanical efficiencies.

 |